Margaret A. Dix: Biography

-Dix is a recognized taxonomist, especially in the area of Guatemalan orchids.
-Her Orchids of Guatemala: A revised annotated checklist (2000) based on extensive field collections covers 734 taxa, including 207 new records.
+Dix was a recognized taxonomist, especially in the area of Guatemalan orchids.
+Her and her husband's Orchids of Guatemala: A Revised Annotated Checklist (2000), based on their extensive field collections, covers 734 taxa, including 207 new records.

+Dix died on 2 June 2025, at the age of 86.
+She was interred at Parklawn Memorial Park in Rockville, Maryland.
+She was survived by her husband and their three children.